-• Offers a comprehensive view of biomass processing, biofuel production, lifecycle assessment, techno-economic analysis, biochemical, and biomaterial production
+- Offers a comprehensive view of biomass processing, biofuel production, life cycle assessment, techno-economic analysis, and biochemical and biomaterial production

-• Helps readers understand underlying metabolic pathways and identify the best engineering strategies for their native strain
+- Helps readers understand the underlying metabolic pathways and identify the best engineering strategies for their native strain

-• Provides insight into the potential economic viability of biomass-based process
+- Provides insight into the potential economic viability of the biomass-based process

-The book serves as an ideal reference for academic researchers and engineers working with natural renewable materials, biorefining of lignocellulose, and biofuels.
+This book serves as an ideal reference for academic researchers and engineers working with renewable natural materials, the biorefining of lignocellulose, and biofuels.
 It can also be used as a comprehensive reference source for university students in metabolic, chemical, and environmental engineering.

 Table of Contents